jcampbellcodes/ecen_5813_project_1_program_1/README.md

 ```

 # TODO:
-- Port to Linux makefiles
 - Address all style guide issues
-- Documentation all function declarations
+- Document all function declarations
 - Address all TODO statements in code